-Community Connections and Services

 The Gloucester County Sheriff's Office has continued to be involved in and provide a wide array of community activities and services.

-The agency offers crime prevention services with a part-time dedicated deputy serving groups such as Triad, Neighborhood Watch, Property Identification, DARE, Child ID Kits, Operation ID, Project Lifesaver, Bicycle Safety Rodeos and many others.
+The agency offers crime prevention services with a parttime dedicated deputy serving groups such as Triad, Neighborhood Watch, Property Identification, DARE, Child ID Kits, Operation ID, Project Lifesaver, Bicycle Safety Rodeos and many others.
 Deputies are actively involved with positive programs like the Boys and Girls Club, serving as mentors for the counties youth.
 They also participate in parks and recreation programs as coaches and officials.
 Employees also participated in the weekly "Lunch Buddy" program and frequently attend after school reading programs within our elementary schools.
 The office participates and volunteers annually in the Halloween Activities on Main Street.
 On average this activity has over five thousand children who attend.
 Annually our agencies "Shop With a Cop" program raises thousands of dollars to aid local families in need during the Christmas season.

-The agency is looking forward to 2018 and continuing to offering teen programs such as the Law Cadet program and our DARE Scholarship program.
+The agency is looking forward to 2020 and continuing to offer teen programs such as the Law Cadet program and our DARE Scholarship program.
 This year will bring a new program to local teens at risk.
 The Sheriff's Office will partner with the school division and offer rehabilitative services targeting at risk children in an effort to encourage them to make positive choices in their lives helping them to become productive citizens.

 The Sheriff's office also has the Deputies for Education scholarship fund that will grant a Gloucester high school senior with a one thousand dollar award.
-This student will be continuing his or her education in criminal justice.

 911-Communications Center

-The Communications Division handled a total of 100,002 call incidents in 2017.
+The Communications Division handled over 100,000 call incidents in 2019.
 These incidents include but are not limited to Police, Fire, EMS, Animal Control, etc..
 A list of typical calls for service are listed below:

-Vehicle Crashes-984 Larceny396 Calls for Other Agencies: 432
+Vehicle Crashes-665 Larceny--342 Calls for Other Agencies: 291

-Boater Emergency-12 Prowler-5
+Boater Emergency-18 Prowler-5

-Fight in Progress-31 Suicide / Attempted Fire-595
+Fight in Progress-46 Suicide / Attempted or Threats-137 Rescue-4198

-Missing Person-61 or Threats-156 Rescue-3940
+or Threats-137 R

+Missing Person-48

+Runaways-45

-Wireless Calls-2285 Animal Control-376
+Animal Control-462

-Runaways-49 Utilities-144
+Utilities-144

 Crime Reports Taken:

-Abduction-3 Break and Enter / Burglary -34 Rape-6 Abuse Neglect of Children-7 Carnal Knowledge Shoplifting-23 Sexual Battery-24 of Minor-o Violate Protective Order-37 Robbery-4 Child Porn-6 Violation Drug Con- Domestic Assaults Destroy Property- 204 trol Act-145 &Battery- DUI-98 Forgery-24 Malicious Wound- Assault & Battery Law Enforcement-7 Embezzlement-9 ing-4 Credit Card Fraud- 37 Grand Larceny-169 Unattended Death Investigations-46 Petit Larceny-132 Murder-2
+Abduction-3 Break and Enter / Rape-8

+Burglary -20

+Abuse Neglect of Shoplifting-51

+Children-10 Carnal Knowledge

+of Minor-0 Violate Protective

+Sexual Battery-12 Order-22

+Child Porn-3

+Robbery-8

+Violation Drug Con-

+Destroy Property- trol Act-137

+Domestic Assaults

+212

+&Battery- 212

+Forgery-15

+&Battery - 212 Forgery-15

+DUI-118

+Assault & Battery Malicious We

+Murder-1

+Assault & Battery

+Law Enforcement-6

+Embezzlement 8

+Malicious Wounding-2

+Credit Card Fraud- Grand Larceny-133 Unattended Death Investigations-56

+Petit Larceny-151
-Looking to the Future

-Goals set by Sheriff Warren and his staff of the Gloucester County Sheriff's Office are:

-Continue to meet all Accreditation standards from the Virginia Professional Law Enforcement Standards Commission.
+Looking to the Future Goals set by Sheriff Warren and his staff of the Gloucester County Sheriff's Office are: Continue to meet all Accreditation standards from the Virginia Professional Law Enforcement Standards Commission for re-accreditation in 2023.
 Continue providing in-house state mandated in-service training for all divisions to reduce unnecessary related costs for training outside the agency.
 Continue aggressively investigating and arresting narcotic dealers.
-Continue community outreach programs to suppress our children's interest in this type of activity.

-Challenges for our Agency in 2018

-The continued shortfalls in governmental revenues again present significant challenges to the criminal justice community.
+Continue community outreach programs to suppress our children's Challenges for our Agency in 2019 The continued shortfalls in governmental revenues again present significant challenges to the criminal justice community.
 Sheriff Warren and his staff are committed to efficient and responsible fiscal policies.
 The agency will continue to act resourcefully to reduce expenditures while maintaining critical services to the community.
 Additional demands will be placed on the criminal justice community due to continued reductions in other areas of government spending.
 Some of these include services for helping the mentally challenged, and more inmates being incarcerated at the local levels as the state continues to cut funding for the Department of Corrections.